-MODE 9 (OPERATING MODE→MODE→MD09): NIGHT LOW NOISE ACTIVE
+MODE 9 (Operating Mode→MODE→MD09) - Night Low Noise Active

-This mode is active when the Night Time Low Noise Option has been configured and the time is within the configured time.
-Programming a Night Low Noise Start Time (Configuration $\rightarrow OPTN \rightarrow LS.ND$ ) and a Night Low Noise End Time (Configuration $\rightarrow OPTN \rightarrow LS.ND$ ) configures the option.
+Criteria for Mode - This mode is active when the Night Time Low Noise Option has been configured and the time is within the configured time.
+Programming a Night Low Noise Start Time (Configuration $\rightarrow OPTN \rightarrow LS.ST$) and a Night Low Noise End Time (Configuration $\rightarrow OPTN \rightarrow LS.ND$) configures the option.

-The control will raise the head pressure set point to reduce the number of condenser fans on, thereby reducing the sound of the machine.
-Additionally, if the Night Time Low Sound Capacity Limit (Configuration $\rightarrow OPTN \rightarrow LS.LT$ ) has been configured, the units capacity will be limited to the programmed level.
+Action Taken - The control will raise the head pressure set point to reduce the number of condenser fans on, thereby reducing the sound of the machine.
+Additionally, if the Night Time Low Sound Capacity Limit (Configuration $\rightarrow OPTN$ $\rightarrow LS.LT$) has been configured, the units capacity will be limited to the programmed level.

-This mode will terminate once the Night Low Noise End Time (LS.ND) has been reached.
+Termination - This mode will terminate once the Night Low Noise End Time (LS.ND) has been reached.